Elizaveta Nazarenkova: 2015 season

 In 2015, Nazarenkova began the season by competing at the 2015 Moscow Grand Prix, where she was 19th in the all-around.
-On 21–22 March, Nazarenkova competed at the 2015 Thiais Grand Prix and placed 6th in the all-around.
+On 21–22 March, she competed at the 2015 Thiais Grand Prix and placed 6th in the all-around.

 She then competed at the 2015 Bucharest World Cup, and she finished 8th in the all-around.
-Nazarenkova also finished 9th in the all-around at the 2015 Pesaro World Cup and 7th at the Tashkent World Cup and qualified for two apparatus finals at each event.
+She also finished 9th in the all-around at the 2015 Pesaro World Cup and 7th at the Tashkent World Cup and qualified for two apparatus finals at each event.
 At the 2015 Grand Prix Berlin, she placed 7th with a total of 70.450 points and qualified to three event finals.

 Nazarenkova won the all-around silver at the 2015 Asian Championships behind Korean Son Yeon-Jae, and in the apparatus finals, she won gold in clubs and silver in ball.
 At the 2015 Summer Universiade, she placed 7th and qualified for three event finals.

-In August, Nazarenkova competed at the 2015 Budapest World Cup, where she was 9th in the all-around and qualified to all four apparatus finals.
+In August, she competed at the 2015 Budapest World Cup, where she was 9th in the all-around and qualified to all four apparatus finals.
 She placed 5th in ribbon, 6th in clubs, ball and 8th in hoop.
-Nazarenkova then finished 12th in the all-around at the 2015 Sofia World Cup behind Israeli Victoria Veinberg Filanovsky.
+She then finished 12th in the all-around at the 2015 Sofia World Cup behind Israeli Victoria Veinberg Filanovsky.
 At the 2015 World Cup Final in Kazan, Nazarenkova finished 11th in the all-around and qualified to the ball finals.

 On 9–13 September, Nazarenkova (together with her teammates Anastasiya Serdyukova and Anora Davlyatova) competed at the 2015 World Championships in Stuttgart.
 The team once again finished 8th in the team competition.
 Nazarenkova qualified for the all-around finals, where she finished in 16th place with a total of 69.282 points.

 2016 season

 Nazarenkova suffered a leg injury early in the season.
 On 1–3 April, she returned to competition at the 2016 Pesaro World Cup, where she finished 21st in the all-around.
-On 21–22 April, Nazarenkova competed at the 2016 Gymnastics Olympic Test Event held in Rio de Janeiro; however, she finished a disappointing 11th place and did not qualify in top 8 highest score for gymnasts who had not qualified for the Olympics, which would have allowed her to compete there.
+On 21–22 April, she competed at the 2016 Gymnastics Olympic Test Event held in Rio de Janeiro; however, she finished a disappointing 11th place and did not qualify in top 8 highest score for gymnasts who had not qualified for the Olympics, which would have allowed her to compete there.
 Her teammate Anastasiya Serdyukova, who finished 5th, won an Olympics quota for the 2016 Rio Olympics.

 At the 2016 Asian Championships, held in Tashkent, Nazarenkova repeated as silver medalist in the all-around with 71.450 points.
 On 13–15 May, she competed at the 2016 Tashkent World Cup, finishing 8th in the all-around.
 She qualified for three apparatus finals and won bronze in clubs.